-PEER ON PEER ABUSE
+PEER ON PEER/ CHILD ON CHILD ABUSE

 We recognise that children are capable of abusing their peers.
-All staff should be alert to the risk of peer on peer abuse and understand their role in preventing, identifying and responding to it.
-Staff should never dismiss abusive behaviour as a normal part of growing up, or 'banter', and should not develop high thresholds before taking action.
-Abuse will never be tolerated and peer on peer abuse should be taken as seriously as abuse by adults.
+All staff should be alert to the risk of peer on peer (child on child) abuse and understand their role in preventing, identifying and responding to it.
+Staff should never dismiss abusive behaviour as a normal 'part of growing up', 'just having a laugh' or 'banter', and should not develop high thresholds before taking action.